This page explains various error scenarios and troubleshooting steps to resolve the errors.

 storage.objects.getpermission on the Cloud Storage bucket used for the import.

 and the user creating the export must have

 Job fails because the database file is too big

-If your database file is too large, it can take more than the one hour job timeout limit to complete the import or export process.
+If your database file is too large, it can take more than the job timeout limit to complete the import or export process.
 If the import is not able to complete within the 3 hour job timeout limit, you can split your metadata across multiple Dataproc Metastore instances.